Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Transformations

-Afterwards, all sequences $b$ which cannot be eliminated completely are transformed according to \autoref{subsec-transformation-to-extended-native-gate-set}, such that they consist of a minimal number of native gates from $\mathcal{N}$.
-The same transformations are applied to the sequences $p$ and $s$ of each block $A$ to minimize the number of used gates.
+Afterwards, our compiler transforms all blockless sequences which cannot be completely eliminated according to \autoref{subsec-transformation-to-extended-native-gate-set} so that they consist of a minimal number of native gates from $\mathcal{N}$.
+The same transformations are applied to the sequences $p$ and $s$ of each block $A$ to minimize the number of gates used.

-Note that before the angle splitting step, the circuit consists only of gates with rotation angles $\theta \in \left\{\tfrac{\pi}{2}, \pi \right\}$, therefore the angle splitting preserves the property that all gates are contained in the set of allowed gates $\mathcal{N}$.
+Note that before angle splitting the circuit consists only of gates with rotation angles $\theta \in \left\{\tfrac{\pi}{2}, \pi \right\}$, so angle splitting preserves the property that all gates are contained in the set of allowed gates $\mathcal{N}$.